HarryHelsing/HeptaFlip/README.md

 - [X] Versatile codebase is needed to easily create new levels
 - [ ] Add dynamic dialogue to the levels that adapts to how well you are doing
 - [ ] Include ASCII character with the dialogue e.g. `/{'-'}\`  `-{'o'}-`  `\{^-^}/`  `~{'-'}¬`
+- [ ] Create Mystery levels with added dialogue and a "true ending"